SESYNC-ci/basic-Shiny-lesson/docs/_slides/reactive.md

 ## Exercise 4

 Notice the exact same code exists twice within the server function, once for `renderPlot()` and once for `renderDataTable`.
-Replace `reactive_seq` with a new `reactive_data_frame` that returns the filtered `data.frame`.
+The server has no way to identify an intermediate result, the filtered data frame, that it could reuse.
+Replace `slider_months` with a new `selection_animals()` function that returns the needed `data.frame`.
 Bask in the knowledge of how much CPU time you'll save.